 How can investors assess their portfolio’s carbon footprint?

 Investors can assess their portfolio’s carbon footprint by analyzing carbon emission data and using metrics like carbon intensity.
-This helps in understanding the environmental impact and associated financial risks of their investments.
-Tools and services are available to help investors measure and manage their carbon exposure effectively.

 What are green bonds?